-Once the order is signed by the Court it is a good idea to give a copy of the order to the West Chester University Police Department and your local police department.
+Once the Court signs the order it is a good idea to give a copy of the order to the West Chester University Police Department and your local police department.
 If the defendant violates the order on the campus of West Chester University the West Chester University Police Department can arrest the defendant for Indirect Criminal Contempt and, if the order prohibits the defendant from entering campus, arrest the defendant for trespass.
+Any person who obtains an order of protection from another state should bring the order to the Department of Public Safety.